Patterns in ‘Processes’

 Harmony and disharmony seem like contradictory processes.
 They clearly happen in quite different environments.
 But there is a commonality between them.
 In both the degree of contrast is being manipulated, reduced in the case of harmony, and increased in the case of disharmony.

-•.
-In a more complex way, some children with clinical speech problems say cardigan as KARDINTON.
+- In a more complex way, some children with clinical speech problems say cardigan as KARDINTON.
 Here the G sound has turned into a D. And then that has turned into a T. And the final N has got copied into the previous syllable.
 That is seemingly by three steps, each one clear and simple in itself, but in something which looks like a sequence because it seems that no child says anything like KARDIKAN or KARDINGAN with the steps happening with the sequence varied.

 What is happening to the articulators in these child-speech forms has not equivalent in competent phonology.
 In competent phonology there are many instances of harmony or assimilation between adjacent stops and many instances of long range phenomena between vowels.
 But there no known cases of harmonic or disharmony phenomena between the articulators of consonants over a long range as in the case of hippopotamus and calculator.

-Alternatively, it is often said, almost as an axiom of clinical linguistics, that the characteristic mispronunciations listed above should be characterised as displaying ‘processes’.
-But this doesn’t rescue the situation at all.
+It is often said, almost as an axiom of clinical linguistics, that the characteristic mispronunciations listed above should be characterised as displaying ‘processes’.
+But this doesn’t rescue the situation.

 In all varieties of English, including what is known as ‘Received pronunciation’ or RP, as the speech of privilege in Britain, there are certainly processes, as aspects of competent adult speech, such as these, most familiar to the author, as a native speaker of British English:

-• In at least most varieties of English, there is what is known as ‘mutual harmony’ or ‘coalescence’ between the T and the R at the beginning of a stressed syllable, as in try and triangle; the T is articulated further back in the mouth and with a gradual release and the R loses its voicing.
+- In most varieties of English, there is what is known as ‘mutual harmony’ or ‘coalescence’ between the T and the R at the beginning of a stressed syllable, as in try and triangle; the T is articulated further back in the mouth and with a gradual release and the R loses its voicing.
 This does not happen in pastry and triangulate.

-All these processes and many others are characteristic of competent adult speech.
-What happens to the T in huntsman and appointment and the glottal gesture in prince go unnoticed.
+All these processes and many others are characteristic of competent adult speech, but in ways that mostly go unnoticed.
 If children’s speech is defined on processes, the development of fully competent speech depends on learning one group of processes and unlearning another.
 How does the child learner know which is which?